zyedidia/knit/docs/knit.md

 * `match`: the value captured with `%` in a meta rule.
 * `matches`: a list of matches captured by a regular expression meta rule.

+When a rule is encountered, `$` expressions are immediately expanded.
+If expansion fails, expansion is re-tried when the rule is evaluated (once the inputs/outputs are known).

-Lua expressions should not mix uses of special build variables and Lua global/local variables.
+Lua expressions should not mix uses of special build variables and Lua local variables.
+Local variables are only available during immediate expansion, and special build variables are only available during lazy expansion.
 This constraint may be relaxed in the future if it turns out to be a useful feature.

 ### Out-of-date calculation